 The importance of this vast wetland was recognized in 1939 with the establishment of the Okefenokee National Wildlife Refuge.
-Currently, the Refuge staff maintains nearly 110 miles of wellmarked paddling trails in the swamp that can be accessed from four main entry points.
-Trip options range from simple, singleday outings to multi-day paddles requiring careful planning.
+Currently, the Refuge staff maintains nearly 110 miles of well-marked paddling trails in the swamp that can be accessed from four main entry points.
+Trip options range from simple, single-day outings to multi-day paddles requiring careful planning.
 Several excellent guidebooks and knowledgeable staff at the Refuge offices can help you plan your trip.

 Having now indulged yourself in this fantasy tour of the upper river, it's a safe bet your boat is ready to go and your friends have either left you or are assailing you with high-pitched squeals.
 Either way, it's time to paddle.
-Before you go make sure you're prepared.
-The following is a list of helpful information.